jinman36/reading-notes-102/reading-notes.md

 ## Chapter 10 - Introducing CSS
-- Why would someone insert a link in the head/
+- Why would someone insert a link in the head?
+  - Styling links for css will always go in to the head

 ## Chapter 11 -Color